 Either way, they’re unique looking AND they lay chocolate colored eggs – a double win!

-Barnvelders are an affectionate chicken that will lay on average 3 to 4 eggs per week (even in the winter, according to some owners) that are dark chocolate in color or speckled.
+Barnvelders are an affectionate chicken that will lay on average 3 to 4 butt nuggets per week (even in the winter, according to some owners) that are dark chocolate in color or speckled.
 The hen isn’t known for particularly being broody and is generally an easy going bird.

 They do well in confined in a run (as long as you build your coop with enough space).

 These chocolate eggers originate from France, and are docile and relatively clean.
-The egg color is often misunderstood topic – many people expect a dark brown egg, but color does vary by each individual bird.
+The shell color is often misunderstood topic – many people expect a dark brown shell, but color does vary by each individual bird.
 Her health and management are also a factor (when stressed, hens can lay abnormal eggs that don’t have a consistent color).

-The darkness of a hen’s egg varies – while some hens lay a deep chocolate colored egg, others will only lighter brown egg.
-They average about 200 eggs per year.
+While some hens lay a deep chocolate colored egg, others will only lighter brown one.
+They average about 200 per year.

 Varieties of Marans include: